picoruby/picoruby/README.md

 ![](https://raw.githubusercontent.com/hasumikin/picoruby/master/docs/images/debug-print.png)

-(Please replace `mmruby` with `picoruby`)
+(Please replace `mmruby` with `picoruby` in mind.
+It's an old name)

+A production build omits debug-print.
-You can get "production build" like `build/host-production/bin/picoruby` which omits debug-print by `make host_production`
+You can get "production build with LIBC" like `build/bin/host-production/alloc_libc/picoruby` by `make host_production_libc`

-### picoshell<a name="picoshell"></a>

-Because PicoRuby is dedicated for onechip-microcontroller which doesn't have STDIN/STDOUT like *normal computers*, REPL (or you can also say SHELL) should work over serial communication like UART.

-You can start up picoshell on your host machine with `make picoshell` though, it may look weird since it is implemented as a ported version from microcontroller version.
-Please try to use it according as the message on the screen if you are interested in.

-You will find more information at [hasumikin/mruby_machine_PSoC5LP](https://github.com/hasumikin/mruby_machine_PSoC5LP)

 ### Presentation about ~~mmruby~~ PicoRuby